Patient Safety Indicators Overview

 Patient Safety Indicators Resources

-- Individual Measure Technical Specifications — Provides a breakdown of the calculations used to formulate each PSI; each technical specification document includes a brief description of the measure, numerator information, denominator information and details on cases that should be excluded from calculations.
+- Individual Measure Technical Specifications (ICD 9 only version) — Provides a breakdown of the calculations used to formulate each PSI; each technical specification document includes a brief description of the measure, numerator information, denominator information and details on cases that should be excluded from calculations.

 - Log of Coding Updates and Revisions — Provides tables summarizing the revisions made to the PSI software, software documentation, and the technical specification documents since the original release of these documents in June 2002; the tables also reflect changes to indicator specifications based on updates to ICD-9-CM and MS-DRG codes through Fiscal Year 2013 (effective October 1, 2012) and incorporate coding updates that were implemented in both versions of the PSI software (SAS and Windows).